majestic moutnains banner

 Archaeology in the 20th Century

-By the turn of the century, archaeology became an academic discipline, no longer the hobby of Europe's elite.
-When Sir Mortimer Wheeler arrived on the scene in the early 20th century, archaeology would undergo more change.
-He introduced a scientific excavation method still in use today.
-It's named the Wheeler-Kenyon Method (12) after Wheeler and his student Kathleen Kenyon.
-Prior to his, antiquaries and archaeologists would smash through upper layers to get to perceived “more interesting” layers beneath with little care for the site's development, changing morphology (expansion/contraction) and cultural evolution.
-Wheeler and Kenyon finally removed the shackles of the perception of archaeology being a hunt for treasure and curiosities.
+By the turn of the century, archaeology had become an academic discipline - no longer the hobby of Europe's elite.
+When Sir Mortimer Wheeler arrived on the scene in the early 20th century, the field underwent more transformation.
+He introduced the Wheeler-Kenyon Method of scientific excavation, developed with his student Kathleen Kenyon, which is still in use today.
+Before Wheeler, practitioners would smash through upper layers to reach what they considered "more interesting" material beneath - with little regard for a site's development, changing morphology, or cultural evolution.
+Wheeler finally removed the perception of archaeology as a treasure hunt.

-• Archaeology as a practice is the process by which archaeologists research sites, gather data, excavate, report on findings and preserve artefacts.
-There are many tools at the disposal of archaeologist from excavation and associated tools, documentation research, aerial photography, cartography, soil sampling, palynology and much more
+• Archaeology as a practice is the process by which archaeologists research sites, gather data, excavate, report on findings, and preserve artifacts.
+Tools range from excavation equipment to documentation research, aerial photography, cartography, soil sampling, palynology, and much more.

-• Archaeological theory is the examination of the results of the practice to extract meaning from artefacts, monuments, human landscapes and other discoveries for knowledge dissemination, and interpretation for further academic discussion
+• Archaeological theory is the examination of those findings to extract meaning from artifacts, monuments, human landscapes, and other discoveries for knowledge dissemination and academic discussion.

 Archaeological Theories

-As already discussed, archaeology is not simply about digging up past human remains and preserving it for people to enjoy, wonder at and feel a sense of shared identity.
-Academic archaeology is about interpreting the meaning of these finds, what their users thought about the objects and monuments, how they might have been used, by whom and when.
-This is especially important for artefacts whose meanings have been lost or where there are no written records to explain their contact.
+Archaeology isn't simply about digging up the past and putting it on display.
+Academic archaeology is about interpreting meaning - what objects and monuments tell us about what people thought, how they used things, who used them, and when.
+This is especially important for artifacts whose original meanings have been lost or where there are no written records to provide context.

 Antiquarianism